reveal/revealjs.com/README.md

 ```

 ### Note
-reveal.js is installed from the [dev branch](https://github.com/hakimel/reveal.js/tree/dev).
+reveal.js is installed from the [master branch](https://github.com/hakimel/reveal.js/).
 If it gets stuck on an old version, remove the reveal.js entry from `package.lock.json` and rerun `yarn`.